yaswap/liquality-swap/CONTRIBUTION.md

-# Contributing to Liquality
+# Contributing to Yaswap

 Thank you for your intrest in contributing.
-This protocol is maintained by the community with support from [Liquality](https://liquality.io) and ConsenSys.
+This protocol is maintained by the community with support from [Yaswap](https://yacoin.org).

-The following is a set of guidelines and supporting for improving Liquality and also building Dapps which use the protocol.
+The following is a set of guidelines and supporting for improving Yaswap and also building Dapps which use the protocol.
 Please use your best judgement and submit pull requests to improve this document.

 ## Table Of Contents